Arkalys59/Base-Template2/README.md

    ```
 4. Launch your server and enjoy.

+### Disclaimer

+esx_society is not compatible with job2.
+You can do it if you want.
+(Or contact me, it depends if you are nice or not $)

 _Of course, you can modify the elements as you wish.
 Except es_extended which could create problems._

 ### Example of how to add food in ox_inventory for esx_status.